-Only trained technicians that have had training on how to work on a high voltage system should perform this repair.
-Mercedes DC/DC converter is part of the high voltage (HV) hybrid system and can cause injuries or death when it is mishandled.
+Only trained technicians who have had training on working on a high voltage system should perform this repair.
+Mercedes DC/DC converter is part of the high voltage (HV) hybrid system and can cause injuries or death when mishandled.

 What you will need

 - Mercedes Hybrid Voltage Converter Control (PN: 0004400773 Verify)